nlpsandbox/notebooks/README.md

 - Add `-d` or `--detach` as in `docker compose up -d` to run in the background.
 - If the command `docker compose` is missing, try `docker-compose`.

+## Open the RStudio project

+In RStudio, open the RStudio project provided by this repository by clicking on the button `Project: (None)` > `Open Project...` on the top-right corner, then select the file `nlpsandbox/nlpsandbox.Rproj`.
+You should now be able to open and run the notebook `r-and-python.Rmd`.
+This will confirm that you can successfully use R and Python togehter.

 ## Configuring the CI/CD workflow

 The [CI/CD workflow] of this repository performs the following actions:

-- Generate HTML notebooks from R notebook and publishes them to GitHub Pages.
+- Generate HTML notebooks from R notebooks and publishes them to GitHub Pages.
 - Build the Docker image [nlpsandbox/notebooks] and push it to Docker Hub.

-If you decided to fork this repository or use it as a template, you will need to update the environment variables defined at the top of the [CI/CD workflow].
-You also need to create the following [GitHub Secrets]:
+If you decid to use this repository as a GitHub template, you will need to update the environment variables defined at the top of the [CI/CD workflow].
+You also need to create the following [GitHub Secrets].

 - `RSTUDIO_PASSWORD`: "changeme"
 - `DOCKERHUB_USERNAME`: Your Docker Hub username.